 While staying at a hotel with the kind of pool you want is ideal, the good news is that you can enjoy many (but not all) of Las Vegas’s resort pools without being a guest of that particular hotel.
-Check out our article: Best Pools in Las Vegas for Non-Guests: The Tourist’s Guide for more info about that.
+Check out our article: Best Pools in Las Vegas for Non-Guests for more information.

 A Word About Resort Fees